Skip to main content

 • your baby was unsettled;

-• there was too much noise near your baby when the test was done.
+• there was too much noise near your baby when the test was done; or

 How likely is it that my baby has a hearing loss?

-This means that for every 10 babies who have a diagnostic hearing test, one will have a permanent hearing loss.
+For every 10 babies who have an audiology hearing test after newborn hearing screening, one will have a permanent hearing loss.

 A small soft-tipped earpiece may be put in the outer part of your baby’s ear.
 This will show whether there is fluid in your baby’s ear.

-You can also contact the National Deaf Children’s Society (NDCS).
+You can also contact the National Deaf Children’s Society.
 The society has a helpline for parents and families who would like information about hearing tests and any type of childhood hearing loss.

 Website: www.ndcs.org.uk